-2019 is the year of epic Easter holidays rolling into Anzac Day bonanza that has been on every super-organised-planner’s calendar since Easter 2018!
-With school holidays also rolled into the mix, a holiday break is on everyone’s mind and heads up – it is going to be a busy time at the airport.
+With the first proper break of the year on the horizon, a getaway is on everyone’s mind and heads up – it is going to be a busy time at the airport.

 To help you keep your chill while travelling during the busy Easter holiday travel period, we've collected a bunch of travel hacks to help you plan ahead.

 TIP 1: Be aware of the busiest travel days

 Let’s be honest, school holidays is a busy time for travel, now throw in the extended Easter break (for some) and you've got an extremely busy time.
 We all know this, but sometimes it can fall through the mind cracks and be a surprise.
 We’re expecting the busiest travel times to be:

 It will be busy inside the terminals as well as the pick-up areas and on the roads to and from the terminals.
 Keep your chill by allowing extra travel time to and from the airport.